Grow a Moveable Feast of Spring Color

-PLANTING DEPTH AND SPACING.
 Check the planting depth instructions on the package.
 Bulbs in pots can be planted more shallowly than bulbs the garden, but using the recommended depth will help the flowers stand tall.
 Be sure to allow at least 2" under the bulbs for root growth.
 Position the bulbs closely together – no more than an inch apart.
 Tulips look best when the bulbs are planted with the flat side facing ou

-TEMPERATURE.
-Most fall-planted bulbs, including tulips, daffodils, hyacinths, and crocus, need to be chilled for 12 to 16 weeks before they will produce fully-formed flowers.
-During this chilling period, the soil temperature should be at 35 to 45°F; consistently cold but above freezing.
-Though daffodils will tolerate being frozen for short periods of time, tulips, hyacinths, and most other bulbs will not.
+Most fall-planted bulbs, including tulips, daffodils, hyacinths and crocus, need to be chilled for 8 to 12 weeks before they will produce fully-formed flowers.
+During this chilling period, the soil temperature should be at 35 to 45°F; consistently cold, but above freezing.
+Though daffodils will tolerate being frozen for short periods of time, tulips, hyacinths and most other bulbs will not.

 Don't plant your bulbs in garden soil or compost.
 Instead, use a quality soilless growing medium such as ProMix.
 Moisten it well before filling the pots (warm water works best).

 After the bulbs have been planted, water just enough to settle the soil.
 During the chilling period, the soil should be damp, but not wet.
 Depending on the climate, containers stored outdoors may need to be protected from excess moisture.
 If critters (squirrels and mice) pose a threat, cover the tops of the pots with wire mesh or a sheet of plywood.